The Astronaut (song): Commercial performance

 "The Astronaut" earned Jin his first solo entry on the US Billboard Hot 100, debuting at number 51 on the chart issue dated November 12, 2022, with 4.9 million domestic streams and 44,000 downloads sold in its first tracking week.
 It topped the corresponding issue of the Digital Song Sales chart, for the period dated October 28–November 3, 2022, and became his third number-one on the World Digital Song Sales chart.
 With this, Jin rose to number one on the Emerging Artists chart for the first time, surpassing his previous peak of number four.
 He is the fifth member of BTS to rank as a soloist on the Hot 100.
 The single also debuted at number 10 on the Billboard Global 200, with 48.3 million streams and 62,000 sales worldwide.
 Of those figures, 43.5 million streams and 43,000 sales came from territories outside the United States, earning the single a place on the Global Excl.
 US chart at number six.
 Jin is the third member of BTS to earn a solo top-10 entry on both Global charts and the first to do so as a lead artist.

 Music video

 A 2-minute-long Logo Trailer was released on YouTube the day of the single's official announcement.
 The clip features a tiny astronaut exiting the hatch of an A-shaped space station high in orbit above the Earth.
-He slowly drifts into the "dark expanse of space" then travels "through a meteor shower, past moons and planets, satellites and asteroid fields"—at one point a dog resembling Jin's late pet Jjangu is also seen on a meteroid—at increasing velocities, before coming upon an "otherworldly source of light" which then completely envelops him in a bright purple haze.
+He slowly drifts into the "dark expanse of space" then travels "through a meteor shower, past moons and planets, satellites and asteroid fields"—at one point a dog resembling Jin's late pet Jjangu is also seen on a meteoroid—at increasing velocities, before coming upon an "otherworldly source of light" which then completely envelops him in a bright purple haze.
 A stylized logo of the song's title appears onscreen and the clip ends.